 Read New Detection Tool Uncovers “Noise” That Can Kill Qubits for more on this discovery.

-“Non-Gaussian noise spectroscopy with a superconducting qubit sensor” by Youngkyu Sung, Félix Beaudoin, Leigh M. Norris, Fei Yan, David K. Kim, Jack Y. Qiu, Uwe von Lüpke, Jonilyn L. Yoder, Terry P. Orlando, Simon Gustavsson, Lorenza Viola & William D. Oliver, 16 September 2019, Nature Communications.
+- “Non-Gaussian noise spectroscopy with a superconducting qubit sensor” by Youngkyu Sung, Félix Beaudoin, Leigh M. Norris, Fei Yan, David K. Kim, Jack Y. Qiu, Uwe von Lüpke, Jonilyn L. Yoder, Terry P. Orlando, Simon Gustavsson, Lorenza Viola and William D. Oliver, 16 September 2019, Nature Communications.